DouglasCanto/DouglasCanto/README.md

 ---
 ## About Me  🤞

-A brazilian frotnend developer <br>
+A brazilian frontend developer <br>
 Work in progress... <br>
 > And a gamer
 &nbsp;